Saturday, March 10, 2012

 10.03.12.
 Steel mesh fence cordon.
 Serial quake trashed, Christ Church Cathedral, W facade "battering ram" steel supported

 10.03.12.
-The 23.12.11 Xmas Quake Swarm had stopped Cathedral Sq visits & since Cathedral authorities had recently decided to demolish Christ Church Cathedral, CERA again opened Cathedral Sq, letting citizens see Christ Church Cathedral again.
+The 23.12.11 Xmas Quake Swarm stopped Cathedral Sq visits & since Cathedral authorities had recently decided to demolish Christ Church Cathedral, CERA again opened Cathedral Sq, letting citizens see Christ Church Cathedral again.
 Trekking to Cathedral Sq, I saw an elastoplast mural on a Welles St / Manchester St broken wall: I'LL KISS IT BETTER.
 Immediate demolition of Christ Church Cathedral would be wishful thinking, as public protests & court cases would cause delays for years.
 Christ Church Cathedral would stand as is, where is, before reinstatement began in 2021.
 Never mind ballooning costs.
+2024.
+Reinstatement costs would be prohibitively expensive.
+Post court cases, why didn't Heritage-hailers, like Anderton, Burdon, Belton, Crighton, Wizard, et al, raise reinstatement funding?
+See Coda below.

 10.03.12.
 Orange / white, plastic road barrier, steel mesh fence cordon.
 Red zone, post quake, heritage protest, heart poster, Cathedral Sq